mhognl/RaspTopOS-testing/README.md

 ## THIS IS THE TESTING DISTRIBUTION!
-# RaspTop OS - OS for Raspberry Pi and PC
+# RaspTop OS - OS for Raspberry Pi and PC (Inactive)
+## I decided to stop a few of my projects.
+The reaseon is that there's more time for future projects.

 RaspTop OS is a OS for Raspberry Pi and PC.
 It's focused and well-tested on the Raspberry Pi.